pollsmor/Project_01/README.md

 - On macOS: Use the [git-osx-installer](https://sourceforge.net/projects/git-osx-installer/files/git-2.23.0-intel-universal-mavericks.dmg/download?use_mirror=autoselect).
 If you have XCode installed on your machine, you may already have Git functionality.

-- On Linux (preferably an Ubuntu based distribution): you already have Git!
+- On Linux (preferably an Ubuntu based distribution): You already have Git!

 Now, you can clone this repo.
 To do so, type into a terminal session:
 ```bash